 Fig. 2.7 Generation of the Laue diagram as the interference pattern due to the diffraction of X-rays at a three-dimensional point lattice. a For a one-dimensional chain of points, the directions of maximum or minimum intensity lie on cones arranged around the one-dimensional chain.
 On the surface of an imagined sphere, having its center at the common tip of this family of cones, the directions of maximum or minimum intensity yield a series of circles. b For a two-dimensional planar lattice of points we must add a second family of cones which is arranged around the direction of the second, newly-added straight line of points.
 Now a second series of circles appears on the surface of the imagined sphere.
 The points of intersection of these circles then yield the directions of maximum or minimum intensity. c Finally, for a three-dimensional point lattice we deal correspondingly with three families of cones.
-However, in general the resulting three series of circles on the surface of the imagined sphere no longer have common points of intersection only exist for special values of the wavelength or frequency of the X-rays three-dimensional crystal we have to deal with two additional orientations of the lattice planes with the corresponding two directions of the normal vectors.
-For this, it is convenient, to start with a straight periodic arrangement of points forming a chain (Fig. 2.7).
-The spherical waves originating from all points are amplified, reaching a maximum intensity, if the propagation distance starting from two neighboring points differs exactly by one wavelength or by a multiple of one wavelength.
-On the other hand, if the difference amounts to half a wavelength or an uneven multiple of half a wavelength, complete extinction occurs.
-In this way we find that propagation directions for maximum or minimum intensity exist, and these are conically arranged around the straight line of points.
-The smaller the distance between the points, the larger is the opening angle of these cones.
-On the surface of an imagined sphere, having its center at the common tip of this family of cones, the propagation directions with maximum or minimum intensity form a series of circles.
-Next we extend our one-dimensional arrangements of points to a two-dimensional planar lattice.
-Now we must add a second family of cones which is arranged around the second newly-added straight line of points.
-On the surface of the imagined sphere, the propagation directions with maximum or minimum intensity yield a second series of circles.
-As a result, in this case the directions with maximum intensity are expected only for intersections between the corresponding circles originating from the two families of cones.
-However, such intersections always occur.
-Finally, extending our discussion to a three-dimensional lattice of points, we have to deal with three families of cones.
+However, in general the resulting three series of circles on the surface of the imagined sphere no longer have common points of intersection, which mark the directions of maximum or minimum intensity.
+Now such common points of intersection only exist for special values of the wavelength or frequency of the X-rays extending our discussion to a three-dimensional lattice of points, we have to deal with three families of cones.
 Again, it is the intersections between all three families of cones on the surface of the imagined sphere, which determine the propagation directions with maximum diffraction intensity.
 However, now the three series of circles on the imagined sphere do not in general have any common intersections (Fig. 2.7).
 In this case common intersections, marking the directions of high intensity of the diffracted waves, only exist as exceptions, i.e., only for specially selected values of the wavelength or frequency of the X-rays.
 For these selected wavelengths we have special distinct diffraction directions with high intensity, generating a characteristic pattern of points on the photographic film used for X-ray detection.
 This characteristic pattern is referred to as the "Laue diagram" (Fig. 2.8).
 However, this procedure only works if a whole frequency band of X-rays is available, from which the appropriate frequencies for the directions with high intensity are then automatically selected by the diffraction process.